Why Pilates? My post injury reflections

 Along with frustration from an injury comes fear of being able to return to full movement and activity.
 The first step in my boot brought tears of doubt for running and jumping.
 While my back injury ended my collegiate career it also set me on a path to a new relationship with my body and alignment.
 It’s currently hard to imagine dancing when walking barefoot is my current goal, but I do know the healing power of our bodies.

-Pilates is an extraordinary form of rehabilitation.
+Fortunately Pilates is an extraordinary form of rehabilitation.
 The challenge of the springs, hands on assistance for form, and integration of the body all contribute to a powerful opportunity to heal and possibly be better than ever.
-I can not wait to get my toes on the footbar.
+I for one can not wait to get my toes on the footbar.

 Over the years I have seen many impressive recoveries from injuries.
 I’ve experienced the renewal Pilates provided for myself and other mamas postpartum.
 I have witnessed clients age but not decline and I continue to be amazed at the many benefits of intelligent movement.
 I always encourage others to empower themselves through knowledge of strength.
 Pilates is about owning your body.
-While unfortunately no amount of Pilates could prevent me from rupturing my achilles… and I have no desire to summit the warped wall, I do have faith that I will get back to dancing, running and playing.
-You can bet that I will rely on the amazing team we have at Monarch to get me there.
+While I have no desire to summit the warped wall, I do have faith that I will get back to dancing, running and playing and the amazing team we have at Monarch will help me get there.

 Like my first injury setting me on my professional path, many people have mentioned this experience will add to my skill set.
-While I felt pretty good about my foot and ankle knowledge (without this injury:), it does inspire a need to tell others to take charge of their strength and most importantly help them get there!
+I have always emphasized the importance of feet and ankles and would have been happy to further my knowledge without this injury, but It does inspire a need to tell others to take charge of their strength and most importantly help them get there!
 Because Pilates is just outright amazing!